munuxi/Multiple-Polylogarithm/README.md

 ## How to use this code

 A numerical realization of generalized polylogarithm (or Goncharov polylogarithm, multiple polylogarithm) in pure Mathematica based on the algorithm given in this paper [0410259](https://arxiv.org/abs/hep-ph/0410259).
-These functions are widely used in the calculation of Feynman integrals and amplitudes.
+These polylogarithms are widely used in the calculation of Feynman integrals and amplitudes.

 This short code provides a function `numG` to numerically calculate G functions.
 For example, G_{1,1,1}(2,5.1212,-1,2+I) is given by
 ```Mathematica